Keeping a group like Barrow Farm running so successfully involves a lot of help – our volunteers are a valuable part of the Barrow Farm RDA team.

 If you are you looking for a rewarding and fun way to make a difference and keep fit, helping out at Barrow Farm RDA could be just the thing.

 We welcome volunteers from 13 years upwards.
-Our volunteers come from many different sections of the community, teenagers with an interest in horses or wanting to work towards their Duke of Edinburgh awards, retirees looking for a new worthwhile pastime or office workers looking for some fresh air and exercise at the weekend and a way to make a difference and so many more.
+Our volunteers come from many different sections of the community, teenagers with an interest in horses or wanting to work towards their DofE awards, retirees looking for a new worthwhile pastime or office workers looking for some fresh air and exercise at the weekend and a way to make a difference and so many more.

 Whatever your skills we can probably use them for as little or as much time as you can give.

 - To help on our rides, no previous experience with horses or knowledge of disabilities is necessary, but you do need to be able to walk at a reasonably brisk pace for approximately 40 minutes

 - Or can you fill another gap – helping us to maintain our premises, or assisting with our administration

 In return you will receive training and join a successful team, have the opportunity to make new friends, learn new skills and enjoy a sense of fulfilment.